-Sonya M. Thorn, LCSW is a social entrepreneur, community licensed Clinical Social Worker, and nationally recognized trainer and the executive director of the Family Nurturing Center of Texas.
-She is a recognized National Trainer/Consultant for Family Development Resources Inc. where she trains internationally.
-Ms. Thorn comes with a wealth of experience working with multiple university departments, school districts, and community partners on behalf of children, youth, families, and frontline staff.
-She has previously worked for Texas State University as an Adjunct Professor, Upward Bound program director, and program faculty.
-In her 12 years with Texas State University, she brought in over two million dollars of external grant funds to the University.
-She has directed and been responsible for the management of two large projects serving disenfranchised and vulnerable youth and families (Casa Esperanza-University Service Learning lab and Upward Bound).

-Ms. Thorn has been a training faculty member for the Renaissance TRiO Project and the training director for Nosotros Education Center.
-She is the founder and owner of PRAXIS with Integrity Consulting PLLC, where she partners with non-profits, state, and government organizations to assess and evaluate systems of care for young children, youth, and families.
+Sonya M. Thorn, LCSW - Ms. Thorn is the owner and CEO of Praxis with Integrity Consulting PLLC and the Executive Director of Family Nurturing Center of Texas where she partners with non-profits, state, and government organizations to assess and evaluate systems of care for young children, youth and families.
+Ms. Thorn has co-authored five Nurturing Program manuals.
+She is a Social Entrepreneur, Community Clinical Social Worker, and an internationally recognized trainer for Family Development Resources.
+She has previously worked for Texas State University as an Adjunct Professor, Upward Bound program director and program faculty.
+She has directed and been responsible for the management of two large projects serving disenfranchised and vulnerable youth and families (Casa Esperanza-University Service-Learning lab and Upward Bound).
+Ms. Thorn has been a training faculty for the Renaissance TRiO Project and the training director for Nosotros Education Center.
 She completed a project as an executive coach and program evaluator with Eva Longoria's nonprofit in San Antonio.
-She conducts professional development, training, and consulting to professionals in the areas of leadership, clinical and reflective supervision, equity and diversity, infant and early childhood mental health, parent education and family engagement, inhome family services, family and child assessment and early intervention.
-She is one of twenty-one Rockefeller Fellows who were asked to work for the Barat Education Foundation, where she participated in national university speaking engagements through a diversity forum with open discussions on critical social divides such as race, class, gender, social inequality, and injustices.
-She holds a BSW from Southwest Texas State, an MSW from Our Lady of the Lake University and is ABD in her PhD in the School of Business Leadership.
+She conducts professional development, training, and consulting to professionals in the areas of fidelity implementation, leadership, clinical and reflective supervision. diversity and equity, infant and early childhood mental health, parent education and family engagement, in-home family services, family and child assessment, Early Intervention, and many other leadership, family strengthening, and child welfare topics.
+She is responsible for developing and managing a number of statewide and county initiatives for department of mental health and child abuse and neglect prevention. intervention and treatment.
+She has a long history of training Foster Parents, Texas Early Childhood Intervention, Head Start/Early Head Start, University of Texas Protective Service Training Institute, Kronkosky Foundation, Bermuda Department of Family and Children Services, Marine Base in Okinawa, Japan and San Antonio United Way Inc. She is one of twentyone Rockefeller Fellows who were asked to work for the Barat Education Foundation, where she participated in national university speaking engagements through a diversity forum with open discussions on critical social divides such as race, class, gender, social inequality, and injustices.
+She holds a BSW from Southwest Texas State and an MSW from Our Lady of the Lake

+University and is currently working on her PhD in Business Leadership.
+Ms. Thorn resides in Austin, Texas.

 Sonya is married and lives in San Marcos, Texas.
-Her biggest accomplishments are her two sons, Alec and Aaron.
+Her biggest accomplishments are her two sons, Alec and Aaron